 A guide to visiting Malaga, Spain

-This post may contain affiliate links, which means I earn a small commission (at no cost to you) if you click or choose to purchase from them.
-This is your way of supporting me so I can continue to offer these guides at no charge.
+This post may contain affiliate links, which means I may earn a small commission (at no extra cost to you) if you choose to purchase through them.
+This is one of the ways you can support my work so I can continue creating free travel guides to help you plan your trips.

-Malaga has one airport called Malaga Costa del Sol, which has connections to other major airports across Spain and Europe.
-The best and most affordable way to reach Malaga city centre from the airport is by train.
-As you exit arrivals the station will be directly ahead of you.
-You can purchase train tickets at the station ticket office or in advance online through the Omio website or app.
+Malaga has one main airport, Malaga Costa del Sol Airport, which connects the city with major destinations across Spain and Europe.
+If you're flying into southern Spain, this is the main airport serving the Costa del Sol region.
+The easiest and most affordable way to get from Malaga Airport to Malaga city centre is by train.
+As you exit the arrivals area, the train station is located directly in front of the terminal, making it very convenient for travellers.
+The C1 Cercanías train line runs regularly between Malaga Airport and Malaga Centro-Alameda station, which is located close to the historic centre.
+The journey takes around 15 minutes, making it the fastest way to reach the city.
+You can purchase train tickets at the ticket machines or ticket office at the station, or book in advance online through the Omio website or app.
 New to Omio?
 Use the code APPWINTER10 to get 10% off your first app booking as a new customer.
-You also have the option of getting a taxi from Malaga airport to the city centre which will take approximately 20 minutes.

 Top places to see in malaga